nathmo/fireSeekerEpuck2/README.md

 </p>

 ## 1.2 Tools used throughout the labs
-For the purpose of this lab, and to facilitate the programming of the e-puck2 robot, additionnal tools have been set up during the installation.Please get familiar with those tools, including VSCode extensions by reading through the wiki:
+For the purpose of this lab, and to facilitate the programming of the e-puck2 robot, additionnal tools have been set up during the installation.
+Please get familiar with those tools, including VSCode extensions by reading through the wiki:
 - 👉 [🛠 Tools](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/IDE-%F0%9F%9B%A0-Tools)

 # Part 2 - Pyenv
 Some labs will require the execution of python scripts, which you may in fact also be interested to develop for your own miniproject.
 For this purpose, the labs make use of Pyenv (MacOS and Linux) or Pyenv-win (Windows) to facilitate python executions use without disturbing other python projects you may have on your computer.
 Please read through the wiki of Pyenv before going on to ensure you understand the basics of this tool.

 As explained in the wiki, pyenv not only enables us to switch python versions but also keep python modules specific to one project, rather than system-wide.
-To test this, open a terminal on VSCode Epuck2 by pressing `Cmd + Shift + P` and execute the `Terminal: Create New Terminal` command.
+To test this, open a terminal on VSCode Epuck2 by pressing `Shift + Ctrl + p` (`Shift + Cmd + p` on MacOS) and execute the `Terminal: Create New Terminal` command.
 Select `TPIntro1` as root for the terminal, and do it all again for `TPIntro2` to end up with two terminal windows.

 <p float="left">
     <img src="pictures/two-terminals.png" alt="drawing" width="600"/>